Helensburgh Heritage Trust Photo Gallery

 Most viewed

-Cardross Old Parish Church821 viewsThe church, the second on the site, was built in 1826 to designs by Greenock architect George Dempster.
+Cardross Old Parish Church903 viewsThe church, the second on the site, was built in 1826 to designs by Greenock architect George Dempster.
 It was destroyed by incendiary bombs dropped by German bombers over the night of May 5-6 1941.
 The tower and walls were made safe in 1954 as a memorial, with the interior raised as a lawn, and the tower was restored in 1999.
 The graveyard contains monuments from the 17th, 18th and 19th centuries.
+This image taken from the rear was supplied by Donald Fullarton.

 Shandon_Church009.jpg